neokloud/neokloud-cka/scenarios/nodeport-scenario/finish.md

-# 🎉 Congratulations!
+# Scenario Complete

-You’ve successfully completed the **NodePort Service Practice** lab!
+You have completed the **Neo NodePort Service Scenario**.

-In this scenario, you:
-1. Deployed a backend NGINX deployment.
-2. Exposed it using a NodePort Service.
-3. Deployed a frontend curl client to test connectivity.
-4. Verified access internally and via NodePort.

-Great job exploring how Kubernetes exposes applications through NodePort services.
+You practiced:

+- Inspecting and exporting an existing Deployment.
+- Respecting immutable fields like `.spec.selector`.
+- Safely adding labels to the pod template.
+- Scaling a Deployment to the required number of replicas.
+- Creating a NodePort Service to expose the application.
+- Testing the service using Node IP and NodePort with `curl`.

+These are core skills for CKA/CKAD-style Kubernetes questions.